djipco/surface-scanmeister/README.md

 The kiosk launcher uses Chromium's `--allow-insecure-localhost` option so the local `https://localhost?kiosk=1` page can open with a self-signed certificate.

-Because port `443` is privileged on Linux, allow the Node.js binary to bind to low-numbered ports:
+Because ports `80` and `443` are privileged on Linux, allow the Node.js binary to bind to low-numbered ports:

 ```sh
 sudo setcap 'cap_net_bind_service=+ep' "$(readlink -f "$(command -v node)")"